 If one or more of the admission requirements is not completed, candidates may be admitted on a conditional basis.
-The candidate must remove the conditional status within 12 semester hours of coursework.
+The candidate must remove the conditional status within the first semester coursework.
 Failure to do so will result in being dropped from the program.